I am so excited to share this recipe for gluten-free gulab jamun with you guys!

 Gluten-free, Paleo & Allergy-Friendly Gulab Jamun:

-Not only are these gulab jamuns gluten-free, they are PALEO-friendly too!
+Not only are these gulab jamuns gluten-free, but they are also PALEO-friendly too!
 That’s right this is a Paleo Gulab Jamun recipe!
 That means they are dairy-free and grain-free.
 My recipe is also nut-free!
 So many exclamation marks – can you tell I’m excited?!
 I know a lot of paleo desserts call for nuts but these heavenly little deep-fried balls of sweetness are made with coconut flour!

 I know coconut flour gulab jamun may not seem decadent but trust me, they are.
 Yes, this dessert is a bit healthier than regular gulab jamuns BUT it’s still very rich and decadent.
 You are going to absolutely love this recipe.

 I came up with this recipe for gulab jamun several years ago when I was following a strict paleo diet.
-Those of you who have my eBook, South Asian Persuasion: 100+ Paleo Indian Recipes, have had this recipe for awhile now.
+Those of you who have my eBook, South Asian Persuasion: 100+ Paleo Indian Recipes, have had this recipe for a while now.
 I figured it was about time that I share it on my blog – I know many of you still follow a paleo diet or would prefer a cleaner version of this classic Indian dessert.
 Plus, Holi (an Indian festival) is coming up so what better time to make these!

 In my ebook, I have two recipes for gulab jamun: an almond flour gulab jamun and a coconut flour gulab jamun.
 Today I’m sharing my recipe for coconut flour gulab jamun!
 I hope you’ll check out my eBook for other gluten-free, grain-free, paleo-friendly Indian recipes!